 To drive a vehicle with air brakes, you must pass an air brake knowledge test.
 For more information, check the Air Brake Program.

 A registry agent will test your vision to see if your vision is good enough to drive.

-A medical report form from your doctor will be required for class 1, 2 and 4 licences.
+A Driver's Medical Report Form from your doctor will be required for class 1, 2 and 4 licences.